axbarrera/Project-Group-9/README.md

 You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.<br/>

-Optional Assignment:<br/>

-Visualize the newly transformed data and perform a basic analysis for others to view.<br/>

-## Our Finished Products:<br/>

 ### Our ETL Process:<br/>